DominickDLT/DominickDLT/README.md

 - **CFD & aerodynamics** — wing and airfoil analysis in XFLR5 and ANSYS Fluent
 - **Mechanical design** — parametric CAD in SolidWorks, from turbofan engines to high-power rockets

+## 💼 Experience

+**Research Assistant** — Materials Engineering Research Lab, UCF *(Jan 2025 – May 2025)*
+Assisted a PhD researcher with experimental testing on lithium-based energy systems under varying electrical loading conditions, observing test setup and procedure and contributing to data collection and processing as needed.
+`experimental-testing` `data-analysis` `lithium-energy-systems`

 ## 🛠️ Featured Projects

 ### 🌙 Lunar Rover Space Systems Design